 I started watching meteors in the summer of 1961.
 I gave them little thought other than that they were streaks across the sky.
 People called them "shooting stars."
 I cringe when I hear that.
-It is an arduous task trying to explain to people who know nothing about astronomy that meteors have nothing to do with the stars.
+It is an arduous task trying to explain to someone who knows nothing about astronomy that meteors have nothing to do with the stars.
 By 1962, I knew enough to know I was watching the Perseid meteor shower and that it peaked the night of August 11 and morning of August 12.
 The payoff came in 1964, in my cousin's backyard when I counted 351 meteors.
 They were falling like snowflakes in the east before dawn.
 Some were bright and left trails.
 Some exploded into pieces!
-Others were points of light, a sign they were coming straight at us.
+Others were points of light, a sign they were coming straight at me.
 The finale came at dawn.
 It was daylight, and my cousin was yelling!
 I looked up to see a fireball, or bolide, the size of a half moon!
 It was a fitting climax to a night that turned into an orgasm of meteors!

 The International Astronomical Union defines a fireball as a meteor brighter than Venus.
-A bolide is a very bright fireball.
+A bolide is a bright fireball.

-7 meteor showers:
+9 meteor showers:

-QUADRANTIDS - Peak January 3.
+1 QUADRANTIDS - Peak January 3.

-LYRIDS - Peak April 21.
+2 LYRIDS - Peak April 21.

 Associated with Comet Thatcher, the Lyrids were observed by the Chinese in 687 B.C.
-This is a modest shower with its radiant near Vega.
+It is a modest shower with its radiant near Vega.
 The Lyrids flared up in 1982, producing 90 meteors an hour.

 3 ETA AQUARIDS - Peak May 5.

 These meteors are associated with Halley's Comet.
 The radiant is near the star Eta Aquarii.
-Some meteor showers get their names from stars.
+Some meteor showers take their names from stars.
 Australians have a better view since Aquarius is high in their sky.
 They see up to 40 an hour.

-PERSEIDS - Peak August 11/12.
+4 PERSEIDS - Peak August 12.

 The Perseids is the best meteor shower because of its numbers and because of warm weather.
 It can be cloudy, however, and the moon can interfere.
 The action begins around midnight when the earth has turned in the right direction.
 The Perseids peak before dawn with the radiant high in the sky.
 A meteor is seen every minute, and they are fast!
 Trace them backward, and they originate from a point near Perseus' head.
 Counting meteors is a lazy man's sport.
 All you need is a lawn chair and some mosquito repellent.
 Look for dark skies in the open with few trees.

 The Perseids are associated with Comet Swift-Tuttle.
 Debris stretches along its orbit.
 Swift-Tuttle returns every 130 years, last approaching in 1992.
 Perseids start on July 23 and continue through August 20.
-Pea-like bits enter Earth's atmosphere at 40 miles a second.
+Pea-like bits enter Earth's atmosphere at 40 miles per second.

 We do not see these bits.
 What we see is ionized air glowing around them.
 A meteor's direction matters, whether it is meeting us head-on or catching up with us from behind.
 The Perseids meet us head-on, which is why they are fast.

 6 ORIONIDS - Peak October 20.

-LEONIDS - Peak November 17.
+8 LEONIDS - Peak November 17.

 9 GEMINIDS - Peak December 13.